 Instead of the manual work with Excel options, you can use a translation management tool which has dedicated options for seamless automatic translations.

-How it works?
+How does it work?
 Login to SimpleLocalize with free Community plan and create your project.
 Then, with one click, upload your existing Excel file and hit Start auto translation button.

 When your translations are ready, you can export them to many supported formats, also Excel, or upload translations automatically with CLI.